 Many online database services allow you to register collar tag number, USB, tattoo or microchip information.
 These systems can be accessed from any computer, and track down your lost puppy information no matter how far they have roamed.

 Microchips are the gold standard for identification.
 Microchips can’t be lost, they never wear out and are engineered to last a lifetime.
 They’re also easy to find and to trace.

 The microchip, embedded in surgical glass about the size of a grain of rice, is injected beneath the pet’s skin in the shoulder region.
 Even tiny pups won’t react any worse to this procedure than when they’re vaccinated.
 Owners provide the information that goes into the microchip and is stored in a pet recovery database.

 Will his microchip prevent your dog from getting lost?
 Of course not.
 Proper training to come when called, a secure fence and other protection can help.
-But if he should dash off and is recovered by a friendly human, that microchip could very well be his ticket home.
+But if they should dash off and is recovered by a friendly human, that microchip could very well be their ticket home.